 We can create multi-line comment in SQLite using /* */ symbols.
-For multiline comment, comment starts with /* and ends with */ symbol.
+For multiline comment, the comment starts with /* and ends with */ symbol.
 Within these symbols, you have to write your comment.

-Following is the example of using single-line and multi-line comments in sqlite query statements.
+Following is the example of using single-line and multi-line comments in SQLite query statements.

 SELECT * FROM DEPT_MASTER -- Department Master